YasharF/semantic-auto-release/README.md

 - Inability to work on repos with a protected default branch that requires a PR
 - Not updating `package.json` and `package-lock.json` versions
-- Not updating `CHANGES.md` in repos
+- Not updating changelog files in repos

-No Github personal access tokens (PATs) or admin‑level permissions are required — just add an npm token in your repo's secrets as NPM_TOKEN.
+No GitHub personal access tokens (PATs) or admin‑level permissions are required — just add an npm token in your repo's secrets as `NPM_TOKEN`.

 ## Quick start